 The second main component of the District's operations and maintenance activities is the prompt scheduling and execution of corrective action work orders.
-These work orders are typically initiated due to visual inspection of a problem during preventative maintenance activities which could not be immediately resolved.
-These include evidence of roots in a sewer line, where a Root Saw/Rodder Work Order would be issued.
-A work order to video inspect the line would follow.
+These work orders are typically initiated due to visual inspection of a problem during preventative maintenance activities which could not be immediately resolved, which would include evidence of roots in a sewer line.
+A work order to video inspect the line would follow; this is an addition to the regularly scheduled CCTV activity for the line.
 If the corrective action requires a repair, rehabilitation, or replacement the pipeline segment or manhole will be placed on the Repair Priority list per the District's Rating Repair Lines/Manholes SOP.
 Any repairs deemed necessary would either be placed on a priority list for subsequent repair as part of a capital improvement project or repaired immediately by using the miscellaneous pipeline and manhole repair funds (e.g., sliplining, dig and replace, or manhole coating).

-The District rehabilitates 10-20 manholes per year and maintains a prioritized list of manholes if deterioration or inflow and infiltration is suspected/observed or if other damage to the manhole lining is observed.
+The District rehabilitates 10-20 manholes per year and maintains a prioritized list of manholes showing signs of deterioration, inflow or infiltration, and damage to the manhole lining.